wncc/WnCC/_soc_projects/77-tools-dev.md

 ---

 ---
+[APPLICATIONS CLOSED!!!]

+<!--break-->

 Have you ever wondered what data science is?
 Or how you should get started with it?
 This project answers those questions by helping one start off with data science.

-<!--break-->

 No. of mentees: 4-6